Configuring Bitbucket integration with a proxy server

 Before installing the proxy service, you must have:

-Your Eyes server URL is the URL that you use the open the Test manager
+The URL of the Eyes server that you use to open the Test Manager

 Set up the following environment variables so that they are available to the proxy service.

 # set the Eyes server URL to your server

 # set the HTTP port the proxy service should use (optional - default is 4000)

 To install the proxy server, run the following from any command shell:

 To set up Eyes-scm you need the following:

 The API key of an Eyes user with team admin rights.
 See How to retrieve your API key.